Summit Global Investments Sells 204 Shares of Dollar Tree, Inc. (NASDAQ:DLTR)

-Summit Global Investments decreased its holdings in shares of Dollar Tree, Inc. (NASDAQ:DLTR – Get Rating) by 11.0% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 1,645 shares of the company’s stock after selling 204 shares during the period.
-Summit Global Investments’ holdings in Dollar Tree were worth $224,000 at the end of the most recent reporting period.
+Summit Global Investments lessened its stake in Dollar Tree, Inc. (NASDAQ:DLTR – Get Rating) by 11.0% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 1,645 shares of the company’s stock after selling 204 shares during the quarter.
+Summit Global Investments’ holdings in Dollar Tree were worth $224,000 at the end of the most recent quarter.

-Several other large investors have also added to or reduced their stakes in the business.
-CI Investments Inc. raised its holdings in shares of Dollar Tree by 933.3% during the third quarter.
-CI Investments Inc. now owns 279 shares of the company’s stock valued at $38,000 after purchasing an additional 252 shares during the period.
-Guardian Wealth Advisors LLC acquired a new position in shares of Dollar Tree during the third quarter worth approximately $39,000.
-Ellevest Inc. raised its position in shares of Dollar Tree by 78.9% during the third quarter.
-Ellevest Inc. now owns 356 shares of the company’s stock worth $48,000 after purchasing an additional 157 shares during the period.
-Covestor Ltd grew its position in Dollar Tree by 75.5% in the 1st quarter.
-Covestor Ltd now owns 402 shares of the company’s stock valued at $64,000 after purchasing an additional 173 shares during the period.
-Finally, Parkside Financial Bank & Trust increased its stake in Dollar Tree by 128.3% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 420 shares of the company’s stock valued at $67,000 after purchasing an additional 236 shares in the last quarter.
-Institutional investors and hedge funds own 97.04% of the company’s stock.
+Several other institutional investors have also bought and sold shares of the company.
+Mantle Ridge LP boosted its holdings in Dollar Tree by 11,365,431.0% in the 1st quarter.
+Mantle Ridge LP now owns 11,365,531 shares of the company’s stock worth $1,820,190,000 after buying an additional 11,365,431 shares during the period.
+Assenagon Asset Management S.A. boosted its holdings in shares of Dollar Tree by 267.9% in the third quarter.
+Assenagon Asset Management S.A. now owns 1,409,680 shares of the company’s stock worth $191,857,000 after acquiring an additional 1,026,482 shares during the period.
+Invesco Ltd. grew its position in shares of Dollar Tree by 69.3% in the first quarter.
+Invesco Ltd. now owns 1,825,658 shares of the company’s stock valued at $292,377,000 after purchasing an additional 747,162 shares in the last quarter.
+Capital International Investors raised its stake in shares of Dollar Tree by 18.2% during the 1st quarter.
+Capital International Investors now owns 3,562,857 shares of the company’s stock valued at $570,592,000 after purchasing an additional 548,597 shares during the period.
+Finally, Massachusetts Financial Services Co.
+MA lifted its holdings in Dollar Tree by 13.6% during the 2nd quarter.
+Massachusetts Financial Services Co.
+MA now owns 3,440,243 shares of the company’s stock worth $536,162,000 after purchasing an additional 411,897 shares in the last quarter.
+Hedge funds and other institutional investors own 97.04% of the company’s stock.

 Dollar Tree, Inc owns and operates discount variety stores offering merchandise at fixed prices.
 It operates through the Dollar Tree and Family Dollar segments.
 The Dollar Tree segment includes operations under Dollar Tree and Dollar Tree Canada brands, with its distribution centers in the United States and Canada.